City of Toronto likely to extend bylaws to reduce spread of COVID-19

 In addition to extending the bylaws, the report recommends that the medical officer of health conduct a monthly assessment of the need to continue each bylaw, and based on the assessment, make recommendations to end, extend or amend the bylaws before their expiry date.

+“Right now, that includes extending the City of Toronto bylaws mandating mask usage and physical distancing requirements.”

-According to the city of Toronto, as of Jan.
-27, the city has reported a total of 84,653 cases of COVID-19.
+As of Wednesday, Toronto had reported a total of 84,653 cases of COVID-19.

 For reasons beyond our control, and for an undetermined period of time, our comment section is now closed.
 However, our social networks remain open to your contributions.